bentoml/BentoML/docs/source/quickstart.rst

 Getting Started
 ===============

-A "Bento" is a collection of models and methods which is packaged and optimized to run your Machine Learning workflows in your choice of either local or cloud service.
+In this guide we will show you how to create a local web service for your machine learning model(s).
+Then we will package that web service into a self contained package (Bento) which is ready for production deployment

 There are three parts to the BentoML workflow.

-#. :ref:`Save Models <save-models-section>`
+#. :ref:`Save your Model <save-models-section>`
     Once model training is complete, use one of our tool specific frameworks to save your model in BentoML's standard format.
-#. :ref:`Define and Debug as Web Service <define-and-debug-service-section>`
+#. :ref:`Define your Service <define-and-debug-service-section>`
     Now that we've stored your model in our standard format, we will define the webservice which will host the model.
 In this definition, you can easily add Pre/Post processing code along with your model inference.
-#. :ref:`Build and Deploy Bentos <build-and-deploy-bentos>`
+#. :ref:`Build and Deploy your Bento <build-and-deploy-bentos>`
     Finally, let BentoML build your deployable container (your bento) and assist you in deploying to your cloud service of choice

 .. _save-models-section: